 Be prepared for this step to take some time.
 If you’re not familiar with the process of editing a video, check the tutorials and instructions provided with your video recording software.
 (Note: if you use a camcorder, you’ll need to purchase video editing software separately.
-If you use a screen recording software, editing is usually an included feature).
+If you use a screen recording software like Canva, editing is usually an included feature).

 Cut out any parts that don’t work or include unnecessary noise or talking.
 Add in any music, images, or intro and outro slides you plan to use (be careful here to stick with media you have the rights to).
 And turn that video into a complete, polished, professional product.

 Step 7: Launch your video.

 When your video’s ready, how you share it with the world will depend on your goals for it.
 If you’re using it as a way to promote your business, you’ll want to share it far and wide.
 Load it to YouTube, share it across social media, and put it up on your website as well (read these tips for optimizing your video for SEO).
 To add a video already hosted on YouTube to your website without it taking up too much of your server space, you can use a YouTube plugin for WordPress, such as Video Gallery or Embed Plus for YouTube.